 }

-The following image shows how various checks are made against transaction settings.
-In this flow, the regional rules checked in the final step override any other settings that would otherwise apply to the transaction.
+The following image illustrates how various checks are made against transaction settings.
+In this flow, the regional rules checked in the final step override any other settings that may otherwise apply to the transaction.

 Tips